NelsonBilber/python-overview/README.md

 ### Books

-Some of code source examples are from next books:
+**Some of code source examples are the study result/extracted from next books**:

 - Python Programming Fundamentals - Ken D. Lee
 - Data Structures and Algorithms with Python - Ken D. Lee